holt16589/LiteraryList/README.md

 If a user makes an API call via the "/api/<isbn>" route, where <isbn> represents an ISBN number for a given book, the application will return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.

+ The below is an example of the JSON object returned from the "/api/1632168146" API call.

 <pre><code>
   {
     "title": "Memory",